BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

   (peer-reviewed Buildings 2025, but bakes lit colour).
 Yardstick from that paper: moving-capture ~8.3cm (NOT the 16mm static number); our 0.297px calib beats their 2.48px.
 All bridge files pushed to rig-files.
 NEXT: first COMBINED camera+Point-LIO hot capture (runbook HOT-1/2 -> COLD-1/2).
+- 2026-08-21 (cont): CAMERA CONTROL PANEL built + PROVEN LIVE on the rig.
+Motivation: a camera- only bench look (Start Rig tolerates "LiDAR not publishing" and continues) put /image_raw on the monitor at ~22fps and the operator's eye caught the real problem — a blown centre window, crushed shadows, wandering blue white balance = auto-exposure/WB hunting on a high-dynamic-range scene.
+  Fix = a hand control.
+Built camera_control.py (tkinter, touch-sized for Waveshare): Exposure (auto/manual + slider), GAIN (0-100, always-active, the other half of manual exposure), White Balance / Colour Temperature (auto/manual + Kelvin slider).
+Verified against the REAL B0578
+  --list-ctrls-menus: auto_exposure(1=Manual,3=Auto), exposure_time_absolute(1-5000), gain(0-100),
+  white_balance_automatic, white_balance_temperature(2800-6500).
+Colour-temp slider CAPPED at the true 6500K (was 10000 = would clamp).
+Logic self-test (--selftest) 5/5.
+LIVE ON RIG: exposure +
+  gain move the image in real time (watched in rqt_image_view); colour-temp needs Auto WB UNCHECKED first (flags=inactive gotcha — now in section 6).
+Files: camera_control.py + CameraControl.desktop (icon), both on Jetson ~/.
+TRANSFER LESSON (cost several rounds): multi-line terminal paste MANGLES (drops lines) on this box, and browser uploads mis-name .desktop -> .download; the RELIABLE route is download the file ON THE JETSON (operator is always on the Jetson) and `mv` it into place.
+Also recorded the BENCH vs RIG two-stage model (see NEXT-SESSION block) + that capture is a 270 pan-in- place.
+Panel is a bench-prep asset for the late-bench combined capture; relight downgraded to one prong, ACCURATE 3D MODELLING (beat Polycam "WORST CASE SCENARIO.PNG" — melt/holes) is the main focus.